 Having dedicated training sessions within normal working time may affect productivity initially, but that will be more than repaid in terms of increased ESS/MSS uptake.
 You could also consider providing online and video training guides that people can refer to at any time, and in-system tutorials that guide people through a specific task as they do it.

 But training is not enough – you have to provide ongoing support to help the system bed in and ensure your whole workforce is confident in using it.
 Try setting up a dedicated helpdesk that people can contact if they have specific problems with the new system.
-Providing a human point of contact can make the system appear less faceless and help people feel more comfortable about moving to self-service.
+Providing a human point of contact can make the system appear less faceless and help people feel more comfortable about moving to an employee self-service system.

 The benefits of self-service are obvious – it’s one of the best investments any company can make.
 By introducing self-service HR you have started a journey within your company – one that could be frustrating and difficult at times, but which will ultimately provide a better working environment for everyone.